Ryzhtus/connection_inspector/readme.md

 macOS: If you want to test it on a computer running macOS, you probably need to update certificates.
 You can do it with the following commands (just write them in Terminal):

-"Install Certificates.command" and "Update Shell Profile.command"
+"Install Certificates.command" and then "Update Shell Profile.command"